Oort Cloud Ecology -- IV. Exchanging Asteroids

-The consistent $f_{\rm Nat}$ values across different virialised Plummer configurations suggest that the survival rate of minor bodies is insensitive to cluster density below a critical threshold dependent on their outer radii.
+The consistent $f_{\rm Nat}$ values across different virialised Plummer configurations suggest that the survival rate of minor bodies is insensitive to cluster density below a critical threshold that depends on their outer radii.
 Measurements of interstellar-object number densities or the fraction of dynamically hot asteroids relative to colder ones could provide an indirect test of whether Plummer-type density profiles represent realistic initial conditions for stellar clusters and thus offer new insight into the Sun’s natal environment.

 The more frequent encounters within NGC 1333f also lead to an enhanced exchange of materials between systems, with massive stars being the most efficient asteroid captors.
-Even so, stars throughout the mass range are capable of capturing asteroids during NGC 1333f runs with $f_{\rm capt}=0.01^{+0.01}_{-0.00}$ and $f_{\rm capt}=0.06^{+0.02}_{-0.01}$ for M- and OBA-type stars, respectively.
-For NGC 1333p runs, these rates decrease with M-type stars not capturing any asteroids and OB-type stars having $f_{\rm capt}=0.01^{+0.00}_{-0.01}$.
+However, stars throughout the mass range are capable of capturing asteroids in the NGC 1333f runs, with $f_{\rm capt}=0.01^{+0.01}_{-0.00}$ and $f_{\rm capt}=0.06^{+0.02}_{-0.01}$ for M- and OBA-type stars, respectively.
+For NGC 1333p, these rates decrease, with M-type stars not capturing any asteroids and OB-type stars having $f_{\rm capt}=0.01^{+0.00}_{-0.01}$.